SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Appearance/CanAutoLayout/README.md

 #CanAutoLayout Sample

-This sample demonstrate how to update CanAutoLayout for node.CanAutoLayout value indicates whether the node should be automatically positioned or not.
-Applicable if the layout option is enabled.
+This sample demonstrates how to update the CanAutoLayout for the node.
+The CanAutoLayout value indicates whether the node should be automatically positioned or not.
+It is applicable if the layout option is enabled.

 ## Prerequisites